paulwarren/nzde/dict/T/README.md

 ## tui

-n. a glossy black native honeyeater with a tuft of white feathers at its throat, an excellent mimic. <i>Prosthemadra novaeseelandiae</i>[ORIGIN: Maori](See parson-bird)
+n. a glossy black native honeyeater with a tuft of white feathers at its throat, an excellent mimic. <i>Prosthemadra novaeseelandiae</i> [ORIGIN: Maori] (See parson-bird)
 > aka New Zealand blackbird, koko, mocking-bird, parson-bird, poe

 ## tui fever

 n.